CDLUC3/counter-processor/README.md

-for managing multiple Python versions and dependencies separate from versions of Python installed by the operating system.  `pyenv` also has the nice feature of automatically using the correct version of python when you `cd` into a project directory with a `.python-version` file that indicates the version of python to use.
+for managing multiple Python versions and dependencies separate from versions of Python installed by the operating system.  `pyenv` also has the nice feature of automatically using the correct version of python when you `cd` into a project directory with a `.python-version` file that indicates the version of python to use.  `venv` is a built-in tool for creating virtual environments for Python and does something similar to `pyenv` and can work in tandem with it.

 If using python from the global OS version, you may need to use `pip3` instead of `pip` and `python3` instead of `python` in the examples below.
 If you have a local version of